There are a lot of fake relationships on social media today.

 Another clear red flag to watch out for on social media is when your significant other interacts with a particular person consistently.

 Most times, cheating starts as harmless conversations online that spiral into a full-blown physical affair with a new lover.

 If you notice your partner dropping flirty comments on someone’s profile, chatting with them amorously, and liking their posts all the time, they’re micro-cheating.

-Whether your partner is physically involved with this person or not, engaging with them online in a sexual way when they’re in a serious relationship shows a lack of respect for you.
+Whether your partner is physically involved with this person or not, engaging with them online in an intimate way when they’re in a serious relationship shows a lack of respect for you.

 #9 Hiding your relationship from friends and family

 Unless you’re just having a whirlwind romance with someone, your significant other is supposed to introduce you to the most important people in their life.

 Even if they don’t do it formally, their loved ones can know they have a new partner if they add you as a friend on Facebook, post recent photos of you on their social media profiles, and like or comment on your posts.

 A definite red flag to watch out for is when your partner is hiding your relationship from his friends and family members.

 Do they treat you like a total stranger on social media by intentionally avoiding associating with you?
 That’s not a good sign!